Faith's Special Heart and Esophagus Story

-We are pleased to introduce you to our incredibly special baby girl, Faith.
+We are pleased to introduce you to our incredibly amazing and very special baby girl, Faith.

-Our hope in sharing her journey is to inspire more love and an understanding of what life is like to raise a special needs child.
+Our hope in sharing her journey is to inspire more love, patience and understanding of what life is like to raise a special needs child.

 Faith was born in October of 2017 and Dad and I were very scared and nervous for her arrival...We were catapulted into a world of frightening unknowns, many teams of different doctors, nurses and having to learn medical terminology at a speed which felt like 100 miles an hour.